NFL 1960s All-Decade Team

 This is a list of National Football League (NFL) players who had outstanding performances throughout the 1960s and have been compiled together into this fantasy group.
 The team was selected by voters of the Pro Football Hall of Fame at the end of the decade.
+Players that also made the National Football League 1970s All-Decade Team were Bob Lilly, Dick Butkus, Merlin Olsen, Larry Wilson, and Jim Bakken.